aws-samples/amplify-studio-clone-components/README.md

 5. run `npm install` to install the packages
 6. run `node index.js`

-Optionally, we can automate the component creation when adding a new environemt(`amplify add env`) using Amplify CLI hooks. https://docs.amplify.aws/cli/project/command-hooks/#adding-a-command-hook with files such as `pre-add-env.js` to get the previous env name, `post-add-env.js` to get existing env name and appID to then perform the export and import actions.
+Optionally, we can automate the component creation when adding a new environment(`amplify add env`) using Amplify CLI hooks. https://docs.amplify.aws/cli/project/command-hooks/#adding-a-command-hook with files such as `pre-add-env.js` to get the previous env name, `post-add-env.js` to get existing env name and appID to then perform the export and import actions.